enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 This should only be used very rarely, and is not to be considered in packaging.
 This exists mostly for shared JNDI resources such as JDBC connection pools.
 Note that a library in ext has priority over one provided by the payload (through Maven or lib directory).

 .. note:: JQM actually makes use of this priority to always provide the latest version of the jqm-api to payloads.
-The APIs can
+The API can
-	therefore be referenced as "provided" dependencies if using Maven.
+	therefore be referenced as a "provided" dependency if using Maven.

 Creating a JobDef
 *********************